-These sequences are better than the rest of the game, though only by default - other things in that category including stubbing your toe on the door, having your fingernails ripped out by the KGB, and the song "Call Me, Maybe."
-It's a timing based puzzle, as you stand miles and miles back to snap the most boring smut in the world, with a skeleton trying to photobomb the girl as she focuses and defocuses while the rest of the screen doesn't.
+These sequences are better than the rest of the game, though only by default.
+Other things in that category including stubbing your toe on the door and having your fingernails ripped out by the KGB.
+It's a timing-based puzzle: you stand miles away to snap the most boring smut in the world, with a skeleton trying to photobomb the girl as she focuses and defocuses while the rest of the screen doesn't.
 Succeed, and you get a better weapon to add to your arsenal for the next zombie wave, and lingering questions about where the hell she was keeping it.

 For his trouble, our main character also gets unforgettable cheesecake shots like... uh... this.

 The lack of any real tactics makes it easy to race through most of the game in one or two sittings, depending on health power-ups and whether you accidentally slip into a state of torpor somewhere between stages 3 and 4.

 By the second stage, it's not the sexiness that stands out so much as the slip-ups in palette that make it clear these are very visibly different art assets half-heartedly smushed together.
 The spiders especially come from a mysterious land where artists haven't heard of this thing we call 'gamma correction'.

 When the ending comes, it's low-resolution in a way that suggests everyone involved figured almost nobody was going to see it anyway, and consists entirely of one quick visual gag and a last-minute revelation about our hero that it probably wasn't worth waiting the entire game for.